Sagi-BA/langchain-rag-tutorial/README.md

     conda install onnxruntime -c conda-forge
    ```

-   See this [thread](https://github.com/microsoft/onnxruntime/issues/11037) for additonal help if needed.
+   See this [thread](https://github.com/microsoft/onnxruntime/issues/11037) for additional help if needed.

    - For Windows users, follow the guide [here](https://github.com/bycloudai/InstallVSBuildToolsWindows?tab=readme-ov-file) to install the Microsoft C++ Build Tools.
-Be sure to follow through to the last step to set the enviroment variable path.
+Be sure to follow through to the last step to set the environment variable path.

 2. Install Tesseract [here](https://github.com/UB-Mannheim/tesseract/wiki) is an open source OCR or optical character recognition engine and command line program.